Reason for Coming to Japan

 The 3 years I worked as an HR assistant manager was one of the hardest jobs of my life because the jump from teacher to manager is ridiculously high unless you are just a natural which I was not.
 I spent hours working overtime and studying about HR to become knowledgeable as both a manager and employee in a Japanese company.
 I managed a team of 150 full-time employees and we did some great things down in Yokohama.

-Creating a Successful Company in Japan
+Creating Multiple Successful Companies in Japan

 I pretty much did all I could in INTERAC and learned what I needed to take the next step in my career.
 Ironically, I had no plan at all but knew things were gonna be fine.
 Thank god things worked out, but I do not recommend having the same level of reckless optimism that I had.
 The main reason I quit my job despite having no back up plan or new job lined up was because I had enough savings to get me by for 1.5 years.